The Modern Resume Content and Writing

 Common Questions: Taking Control of Your Next Step Up

 Stop worrying about being "too much" and start worrying about being ignored.
 Stacking your titles isn't a trick; it's a clear map of your value.
 When you list the same company four times, you look like someone who can't stay put.
 When you stack them, you look like a rising star the company couldn't let go.
-If you were in the senior job for only six months, that's great—it shows Speed.
+If you were in the senior job for only six months, that's great.
+It shows Speed.
 It means you learned the previous job so fast they had to promote you to keep you.
 Be proud of the speed; don't apologize for it.

 "Doing a good job" is too general.
 In business, you get promoted because you Fixed a Problem or made things safer.
 If you don't have a number, think about the situation before and after.
 Were you asked to take over a team because the old manager left?
 Write: “Chosen to steady a team with high turnover and get deadlines back on track.”
 Did you get a bigger budget?
 Write: “Promoted to manage a $500k budget after finding $50k in yearly waste.”
 Your link sentence isn't about boasting; it's about explaining what "emergency" the company trusted you to handle.